sync-for-science/discovery-web-ui/README.md

 ## Checking Status

 Use a web browser to access the Discovery Application at the DNS/IP address of this instance.
+The default port is 3000.